 Cards Against Humanity bought an island and called it Hawaii 2.

-The people behind Cards Against Humanity may have provided hours of fun for thousands of players, but they also happen to be the founders of Hawaii 2, a private island in the middle of Maine.
+The people behind Cards Against Humanity, the game responsible for hours of fun with your family and friends, are the founders of Hawaii 2, a private island in the middle of Maine.
 During their 2014 holiday promotion, the company aimed to raise money for charity by encouraging participants to spend $15 to buy a package that included, among other things, one square foot of the island.

-In 2015, the company announced that it had not only purchased "a private island in the middle of nowhere, Maine;" they also revealed that the 250,000 folks who contributed would receive a "deed, a map, and a small flag" to recognize their partial ownership.
+In 2015, the company announced that the 250,000 folks who contributed would receive a "deed, a map, and a small flag" to recognize their partial ownership.

-A dark region on Pluto's moon is called Mordor—just like the dark place in Lord of the Rings.
+There's a dark region on Pluto's moon called Mordor—just like the one in Lord of the Rings.

 In the Lord of the Rings stories, Mordor is where the villain Sauron resides.
 And while J.R.R Tolkien's Middle Earth was merely a fantasy, Mordor is a real place.
 Although it's not the base of evil power in our realm, it is instead a dark and mysterious place on Charon, one of Pluto's moons, that sometimes appears to be the color of a dried bloodstain, according to USA Today.
 (And yes, the spot was named after the book, not the other way around.)

 There are clouds that look like waves.

 We tend to think of waves as things that occur in the ocean.
 But there are actually clouds that look like waves of water.
 In June 2019, some lucky people in Roanoke, Virginia, witnessed what are called Kelvin-Helmholtz clouds when they appeared in the sky above Smith Mountain.

 The formation can occur on windy days, "when there is a strong vertical shear—meaning the wind is blowing faster at upper levels in the atmosphere compared to the wind at lower levels, causing the clouds to look like rolling waves," according to ABC News.